McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/4_Sources/README.md

 The file you need is called [sp8stdU.mcpl.gz](data/sp8stdU.mcpl.gz?raw=true "").
 There is also a bigger version of this same file for better sampling [sp8stdUl.mcpl.gz](data/sp8stdUl.mcpl.gz?raw=true "").
 But this obviously takes longer to download.

 * Use the McXtrace component **MCPL_input** to read rays from it and start them in a McXtrace simulation.
 * Insert a downstream `PSD_monitor` and an `E_monitor` to catch the generated radiation.
 Leave some room (2 m or so) between the MCPL-file and the monitor.
-SRW considers the undulator centre its reference point and so rays may actually originate there.
+The MCNP model used considers the undulator centre its reference point and so rays may actually originate there.
 * What was the fundamental energy of the 1st harmonic?
-* This procedure relies on the undulator spectrum being sufficiently sampled by the `srw2mcpl`-program.
-Determine the sampling limits of the file using your monitors.
 * Open your "old" instrument from before, and replace the source with the MCPL_input solution.